centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 Refunds are currently not supported with the Integration API, but can be handled with Order API (REST) until the mutation is available.
 [You can read about refunds in REST API here](https://docs.centra.com/api-references/order-api/api-reference/update-return).

 There are three specific options to consider when creating a Return:

-releaseItemsBackToWarehouse → the items will be sent back to the warehouse they originally came from sendItemsToDifferentWarehouse → items will be sent to a warehouse specified by the user removeItemsFromStock → physical products will not be returned, there will be no increase in stock for any warehouse
+* `releaseItemsBackToWarehouse`: the items will be sent back to the warehouse they originally came from
+* `sendItemsToDifferentWarehouse`: items will be sent to a warehouse specified by the user
+* `removeItemsFromStock`: physical products will not be returned, there will be no increase in stock for any warehouse

 Additional costs, such as handling fees, shipping costs, or voucher value, can also be specified in this mutation.
 These values can not be greater the the remaining value of these costs on shipment.